mish-tv/distributed-counter/README.md

 ### Preparation
 - Enable Datastore / CloudRun / CloudTasks.
 - Create a Queue with an arbitrary name in CloudTasks.
-In the following example, you will need a queue named distributed-counter-Counter.
+In the following example, you will need a queue named distributed-counter-counter.
 - Create a service account to run CloudRun from CloudTasks.
 Please refer to [this document](https://cloud.google.com/tasks/docs/creating-http-target-tasks#sa).